dashingsoft/pyarmor/docs/understand-obfuscated-scripts.rst

   PyArmor.
 It's required to run `pyarmor`

-* `license.lic` of Obfuscated Scripts, which is generated as obfuscating scripts or generating new licenses.
-It's required to run obfuscated scripts.
+* `license.lic` of Obfuscated Scripts, which is generated as obfuscating scripts by the end user of PyArmor.
+It's required to run the obfuscated scripts.

 The relation between 2 `license.lic` is::